This topic tells you how to configure Tanzu Buildpacks with kp CLI.

 The samples repository contains a simple Golang application that will make a HEAD request to a provided URL.

-For Tanzu Build Service, you want to follow the instructions for service bindings.
-This will result in a YAML configuration looking like this, which you will kubectl apply.
+For Tanzu Build Service, follow the instructions for service bindings.
+This results in a YAML configuration that looks similar to the following, which you can apply using kubectl apply:

 apiVersion: kpack.io/v1alpha1